Jean Bosco Habimana Organic

 Most of the coffees we source from Rwanda are traceable back to a washing station, or sometimes a farmer group.
 Typically, washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land – on average less than a quarter hectare, with just 300-600 coffee trees.
 Separation of such tiny lots is expensive and impractical, so the large majority of coffees are processed as a mixed lot from multiple producers.
 Lots are separated as day lots (ie. cherries that were all picked on the same day) rather than by a single farm or producer group.

-Single farm microlots like this one are difficult to access, especially from such a small producer (Jean Bosco owns 460 trees).
-In this case, it is made possible because Jean Bosco is a member of Dukunde Kawa Cooperative, who also employ him as Manager of their Mbilima washing station.
-Because Dukunde Kawa operate their own dry mill, they can process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.
+Single farm microlots like this one are difficult to access, especially from such a small producer (Jean Bosco owns 1,100 trees).
+In this case, it is made possible because Jean Bosco is a member of Dukunde Kawa Cooperative, who have recognised the excellent agronomical practices he follows and consider him a role model to neighbouring farmers.
+Because the co-op also operate their own dry mill, they can process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.

 Head here to learn more about the work of Dukunde Kawa in Rwanda.